stephenrzkelman/CS-97-Project/README.md

 ## Contributors
 Jaden Booher
 Stephen Kelman
-Paul Sera
+Paul Serafimescu
-Adrian
+Adrian Hung

 ## How to start the website
 1. Run the following in a terminal of your choice
 ### git clone (currect repository url)

+2. Cd into the 'egg-cercise' repo and install node_modules
+### npm install

-2. Cd into the 'server' repo located at (project name)/filler-name/server
+3. Cd into the 'server' repo located at /egg-cercise/server
-### cd projname/filler-name/server/
+### cd projname/egg-cercise/

-3. Start node.js
+4. Start node.js
 ### node index.js

-4. Cd into the 'filler-name' repo located at (project name)/filler-name
+5. Cd into the 'egg-cercise' repo located at /egg-cercise
-### cd projname/filler-name/
+### cd projname/egg-cercise/

-5. Start up react
+6. Start up react
 ### npm start